 - Aim for rapid and significant emissions reductions

 To effectively limit global warming to 1.5°C, rapid and far reaching action must be taken to reduce emissions in the value chain.
 Therefore, the Net-Zero Standard covers the entire value chain of a company across scope 1, scope 2 and scope 3 emissions.
 The inclusion of indirect emissions (scopes 2 and 3) requires most companies to achieve significant decarbonisation of at least 90 per cent to reach the Net-Zero Standard.

 - Short- and long-term climate targets are needed

 Companies that wish to align their climate targets with the Net-Zero Standard need to set both short- and long-term, science-based targets.
 So short-term targets that reduce emissions as quickly and effectively as possible are required in order to halve corporate emissions by 2030 at best.
 There is also a need for long-term targets that facilitate net zero by 2050, whereby investments in climate protection projects with sink benefits (removals) are used for all residual emissions that cannot be avoided.

 - No net-zero aspirations until long-term targets are achieved

 Most companies must reduce their emissions by at least 90 per cent by 2050.
 Even if a company sets long-term and ambitious reduction targets and makes efforts to meet them, it is not considered a net-zero company until these targets are met.

 - Act beyond the value chain

-The Net-Zero Standard recommends that companies also make investments outside the value chain to mitigate climate change, for example in carbon offset projects.
+The Net-Zero Standard recommends that companies also make investments outside the value chain to mitigate climate change, for example in climate protection projects.
 However, these investments should not be seen as a substitute for significant emissions reductions within the company.
 Rather, they should serve to complement the established and ambitious climate targets, underscoring the company's commitment to net zero by 2050.